Center for Communication, Media and Information Technologies

 Center for Communication, Media and Information technologies (CMI) engages in research and teaching in the area of Information and Communication Technologies (ICTs) including information technology (IT), telecommunications and media/broadcast.

-There is a focus on the convergence of technologies and industries and a special attention to the Internet, which increasingly is the common platform for ICT-based communications.
-CMI is a research center in the section "Infrastructure, services and Entrepreneurship" (ISE) at Department of Electronic Systems, AAU.
+We focus on the convergence of technologies and industries and pay special attention to the Internet, which increasingly is the common platform for ICT-based communications.
+CMI is a section in Department of Electronic Systems at AAU.